Strategic Movement Paths¶

 The 'Lift and Shift' Trap

-Risk: Moving legacy systems to cloud without architectural modernization—you get cloud bills without operational readiness benefits
+Risk: Moving legacy systems to cloud without architectural modernization.
+You get cloud bills without operational readiness benefits

 Solution: Modernize incrementally.
 Start with new services cloud-native, migrate legacy strategically with re-architecture where beneficial

-Path 3: Visionaries → Leaders (Enterprise Scaling)¶
+Path 3: Studio → Lean (Enterprise Scaling)¶

-Movement Type: Single-axis (Increasing Operational Complexity)
+Movement Type: Single-axis (Increasing Reach)

 Timeline: 24-36 months